-Adam Stead: an MFA with an international focus
+Adam Stead: a Master's in Fine Art with an international focus

 By taking advantage of all the opportunities on offer at Reading School of Art, Adam Stead has broadened his creative understanding, developed key professional skills and built an impressive network of peers and professionals.